lifemapper/lmtrex/README.md

 use these objects to ensure that new contributions are compatible with the Lifemapper backend.

 This work has been supported by NSF Awards NSF BIO-1458422, OCI-1234983.

 ## Deployment

+To run the production container, or the development container with HTTPs support, generate `fullchain.pem` and `privkey.pem` (certificate and the private key) using Let's Encrypt and put these files into the `./lmtrex/config/` directory.

 ### Production

-Generate `fullchain.pem` and `privkey.pem` (certificate and the private key) using Let's Encrypt and put these files into the `./lmtrex/config/` directory.

 Run the container: